aszheng/RobinFolio/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
 If you have a $1,000, how would you invest this money with in the complicated world of stocks?
-This app will make it easy for you figure out how many shares of blue-chip stocks you can buy with you starter budget.
+This app will make it easy for you figure out how many shares a stock you can buy with you starter budget.
 You can add this in your portfolio and see how your money is diversified across the companies you've invest in.

 ## Problem ##
   > Describe the problem your product solves.
 This solves a simple calculation problem to see how you can spend a set budget.
-Additional features will allow you to see diversification and historial returns.
+Additional features allow you to see historial returns / 52Week high and lows.

 ## Solution ##
   > Describe how your product elegantly solves the problem.